zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * cpuResourceCheck.cpp return true
    * Can experiment with COM_CPU_MAX = -1 instead of hardcoding it.
    * Eventually need to figure out how to get the CPU percent
-* RC_STICK reason: arm / disarm with sticks down / center
-   * Normal range is 800 to 2200.
-1500 is center.
 * msg/telemetry_status.msg Changed heartbeat timeout to 5 seconds

 ## Testing